 I’m still waiting for the gunshot.
 As much as I did not want to hear it I seemed to be shouting in my head “shoot, shoot, shoot you fool”, but still no shot!
 Now I’m starting to think things like “maybe the gun jammed”.
 Maybe the damn fool should have cleaned his rifle”.
 At least I knew his scope didn’t fog up!
 And why would anyone wear a foolish looking hat like that if someone hadn’t given it to you who passed away?
 My eyes were watering from the icy breeze and the tears were freezing to my cheeks.

 But at some point instinct kicked.
-I could hear Zeek’s instructions repeating in my head, even though I knew most of it when we met, he still felt like it was his duty to make sure I understood what I needed to understand.
+I could hear Jake’s instructions repeating in my head, even though I was a fairly competent marksman and an avid hunter when we met, he still felt like it was his duty to make sure I understood what I needed to understand.
 The Winchester felt much heavier than the modern lightweight firearms I typically hunted with, but that makes ’em easier to hold steady he’d say.
 I didn’t buy it, but there was no arguing with him.

 As the buck stepped into the open I had picked out, I took a slow breath, set the open sites just behind the front shoulder and gently squeezed the trigger.
 The trigger release was smooth, and the old Winchester jumped.
 There was that split second of nothing.
 A split second that seems to stop time.
 Sounds, smells, site, thoughts, it all seems to go blank for the time it takes for the bullet to leave the barrel.